 The memorial stone was laid above the entrance to the main building by Thomas Colmore, Chairman of the Aston Board of Guardians.

-A single-storey entrance block ran along the west side of Union Road, with a large T-shaped accommodation block behind and a number of other blocks to the north and south.
+A single-storey entrance block ran along the west side of Union (now Highcroft) Road, with a large T-shaped accommodation block behind and a number of other blocks to the north and south.
 An infirmary was constructed to the west with a chapel and service buildings to the north of the site.
 The site layout can be seen on the 1902 map below.

 In 1897, new tramp wards were erected in order to allow vagrants to be detained for two nights.
 A two-storey building for ten aged married couples, five on each floor, was also provided.